NCRPA Business Management Summit

 James Jatko, FEMA

-Mary Glasscock, North Carolina Department of Public Service
+Mary Glasscock, Department of Public Safety

 We all believe that we are personally “prepared” for a storm or power outage, but when something affects our entire community and impacts our livelihood or living conditions, the term “prepared” takes on a different meaning.
 Under this topic, I will point out steps in the FEMA Public Assistance process for local governments and Private Non-Profits for recovering from a catastrophic event whether it becomes a Presidential Declaration or not – the importance of a thing like having a Continuity of Operations Plan or having savings in the bank for up to one year of operations; having the proper levels and types of insurance and plans in place to get assistance on the ground quickly (even before FEMA shows up.)
 There are key activities that all organizations and local governments should be doing before, during and following a severe storm or catastrophic event that will significantly speed up receiving financial assistance, but the most important element is understanding the disaster declaration process itself to know where the input from your organization is essential.

-Session 8: Creating a Facility Business Plan
+Creating a Facility Business Plan

 Joy Ennis, Operations and Program Supervisor The Cary Theater